-- Currently an ARC DECRA Fellow and Senior Lecturer in Complex Systems at The University of Sydney.
+- Currently an Associate Professor in Complex Systems at The University of Sydney.

 - Previously a Postdoctoral Fellow at Max Planck Institute for Mathematics in the Sciences, Leipzig, Germany, and CSIRO ICT Centre, Sydney.